domdomm42/lawpath_task/README.md

 ## Overview

-This project provides a user-friendly form interface that validates Australian postal addresses by checking three key relationships:
+This project provides a form interface that validates Australian postal addresses by checking three key relationships:

 1. If the suburb exists in the specified state
 2. If the postcode matches the specified suburb
 3. If all three components together form a valid Australian address

-The application uses Next.js 14 with the App Router, GraphQL, and integrates with the Australia Post API through a GraphQL proxy.
+The application uses Next.js 14 with the App Router, GraphQL, and integrates with the given Australia Post API through a GraphQL proxy.

 ## Features

 - ✅ Real-time address validation using Australia Post API
 - 🌐 GraphQL proxy for the REST API
 - 🔄 Form validation with React Hook Form and Zod
-- 💅 Responsive UI with dark mode support
+- 💅 Responsive UI
 - 🚀 Server-side GraphQL implementation using Apollo Server
 - 📦 Client-side data fetching with Apollo Client
 - 🧪 Type safety with TypeScript